 This test measures the candidates written English ability and checks his/hers rhetorical ability.
 There are 75 questions asked in this section and 45 minutes are provided to complete the part.
 The test covers:

 grammar and usage

-This part of the paper deals in reading comprehensions.
+This part of the paper deals with reading comprehensions.
 This part of the paper has 40 questions which are to be completed in 35 minutes.
 The reading part will deal with questions which will deal with direct statements or with implied meanings.
-Either ways you are to:
+Either way you are to:

 determine main ideas

 locate and interpret significant details

 comprehend cause-effect relationships

 determine the meaning of context-dependent words, phrases, and statements